sloppyjuicy/cogniassist-docs/docs/settings-channels.md

 sidebar_label: Channels
 ---

 When your AI bot has developed, you'll be deploying it to a broader user community.
 You will link your AI bot to the external networks such as your own website, Slack, Twilio, Facebook Messenger and more.
+Each channel has its own salient features.
 Here you can view the full list of supported channels.

 1. SocketIO
 2. Whatsapp (twilio)